yoyostudy/rl_ua/README.md

-### RL specialization offered by Univerisity of Albeta @Coursera
+### RL specialization offered by Univerisity of Alberta @Coursera

-✏️ This repository is a record and note of this Coursera Course
+✏️ This repository contains notes and records from the Coursera course Reinforcemeent Learning @University of Alberta

 📖 This course followed the rl textbook by Sutton.